neuroinformatics-unit/datashuttle/docs/source/pages/documentation.md

     └── anat
 ```

 ### Datatype Folders

 In [SWC-Blueprint](https://swc-blueprint.neuroinformatics.dev/specification.html), *datatypes* specify where acquired experimental data of currently supported types (`behav`, `ephys`, `funcimg` and `anat`) is stored.
 See the [*datatypes* section of the SWC-Blueprint for more details](https://swc-blueprint.neuroinformatics.dev/specification.html#datatype).

-At present, `anat` is saved to the `sub-` level, as it is assumed `anat` is conducted *ex vivo* and so session will be possible.
-Please don't hesitate to get into contact if you have an alternative use case.

 ## Data Transfer